-The trail to this rock is closed to the general public, because the rock is unstable and dangerous to climb.
-Do not write to me to ask for details.
-I will not reveal how to get there.
+The trail to Orphan Rock is closed to the general public as the rock is deemed unstable and dangerous to climb.
+And so, I won't be revealing how to get there.

-Orphan Rock, in the Blue Mountains near Scenic World tourist area in Katoomba, is a pillar of rock separated from the main cliff and standing solitary like a sentinel on duty.
+Orphan Rock is located in the Blue Mountains near Scenic World tourist area in Katoomba.
+It is a pillar of rock separated from the main cliff and standing solitarily like a sentinel on duty.

 You can just see the tip of the Rock from Scenic World.
 Otherwise, the entire Rock is obscured by trees, hence no tourist there would realize the tip is the top of the Rock.
 But if you take a short walk to the nearby Rieds Plateau, or take a ride in the Scenic Skyway, you will get a magnificent view of the Rock.
 No wonder prior to 1900 it was the main icon of the Blue Mountains.